canro91/canro91.github.io/_posts/2022-04-04-TSQLDoesNotHaveConstants.md

 When executing a stored procedure, SQL Server creates an execution plan for the first set of parameters it sees.
 And, the next time we run that stored procedure, SQL Server reuses the same execution plan, even if we use different parameters.
 We call this behavior **Parameter Sniffing**.

-SQL Server uses statistics (histograms built from samples of our data) to choose the shape of the execution plan.
+SQL Server uses statistics (histograms built from samples of our data) to choose the shape of execution plans.
 SQL Server has to choose the first table to read, the number of threads, and the amount of memory, among other things.

-But, when there are variables in a stored procedure, SQL Server builds execution plans, not from statistics (e.i. samples of our data), but from an "average value."
+But, when there are variables in a stored procedure, SQL Server builds execution plans, not from statistics (samples of our data), but from an "average value."

 Variables make SQL Server build different execution plans, probably not suited for the set of parameters we're calling our stored prcedures with.
 That's why variables aren't a good idea to replace constants.

-## Literal values and comments
+## 2. Literal values and comments

 **The simplest solution to constants in T-SQL is to use literal values.**